mirubinstein/NewsArt/README.md

   5. Creates a caption for the art piece
   6. Posts the image and caption to Instagram

+This is executed every 6 hours via an Azure Function.

 Requires a .env file to be created at the root directory with the following:
 ```
 OPENAI_API_KEY=<Your OpenAI Key>